Tokyo: Ten Good Things to Know Before You Go

 It’s an art, to be sure.
 There are plenty of attendants available to help you select your gift and then to choose the type of paper, ribbon and box to be used in the wrapping.

 You will be seated in a comfortable chair at a little table set up for this purpose.

 After a few minutes, the beautifully wrapped gift is delivered in a lovely shopping bag and the clerk escorts you to the elevator, where he will put you into the capable hands of the uniformed elevator operator.
-There will be lots of bows and “arigatou’s” (“thank you’s”) as you take your leave.
+There will be lots of bows and “arigato’s” (“thank you’s”) as you take your leave.

 Remove your shoes at the entrance.
-You may choose between taking your tea sitting on the tatami mats on the floor inside the pavilion or at the tables on the outside deck.
+You may choose between taking your tea sitting on the tatami mats on the floor of the pavilion or at the tables on the outside deck.
 If you go out to the deck, slip on a pair of slippers set out for that purpose.